 Equalizing and compression

-The second way compressors are used is as a creative affect.
+The second way compressors are used is as a creative effect.
 A really cool thing can happen when you exaggerate a compressor's effect and push it hard.
 It actually changes the feel of the instrument.
 It can make an instrument that sounded kind of wimpy feel strong or more urgent.
 It can literally make drums sound like they were hit harder than they actually were, or vocals sound like they have more urgency and pop than their original recording.
 Compressors can be also used to make certain instruments feel like they are 'pumping' if used in a certain way and to 'glue' certain instruments together if they feel disconnected.
 Compressors are magical sonic manipulation tools, and when used correctly, can add character.
 This is why engineers love them so much.

 Creative effects – reverbs, delays and more

 A mix engineer's arsenal includes other creative effects for making songs sound more interesting and add 'ear candy'.
 Reverbs, delays, distortion, filters, chorus, flangers are all popular creative effects.
 Reverbs and delays are probably the most popular of the bunch and are used to add space and depth to mixes.
 Adding reverb or delay to instruments makes them sound like they are in a physical space.
 Since most tracks these days are recorded with the microphone very close to the source, they end up sounding up very close and dry when played back.
 Reverbs and delays address this problem and psychoacoustically place that same dry recording in a lush space.
 There are different flavors of reverbs and some actually have names of spaces like 'small club' or 'large hall'.
-By adding reverb and delay tracks sound 'farther away', providing an awesome way to give the mix depth.
+By adding reverb and delay, instruments or vocals sound 'farther away', providing an awesome way to give the mix a sense of depth.
 Keeping certain instruments 'close' (dry) and others 'far' (wet), creates an illusion of space between them.
-Too much or the wrong type of reverb or delay will quickly make a mix sound cheesy or amateurish.
+Too much or the wrong type of reverb or delay will quickly make a mix sound amateurish.
 When used well, they can be beautiful and moving.
 You can use short and minimal reverbs for an intimate sound, or big ones for a dreamy or stadium effect.
 Reverbs and delays are sometimes used to soften particular tracks that otherwise sound harsh and dry, and other times to glue instruments together and make them sound like they were recorded in the same room when they were not.
 Some popular uses for delay include slap delays (think Elvis or John Lennon vocals) or echo repeats synched to the song rhythm (as you can hear in many pop productions).
 These echoes can be made to sound washy or well defined.

 Mixing is about skill, taste and knowing to serve the song.
 The same song can be mixed in many different ways.
 Mixing entails many creative decisions and skilled 'moves' and when done well it can truly make a song shine and be interesting.